-If you’re facing problems like Missing Audio, No Audio, or Broken Audio On Windows 10 then you’re not alone as the latest Windows update namely KB5015878 completely screwed things up.
+If you’re facing problems like Missing Audio, No Audio, or Broken Audio On Windows 10 then you’re not alone as the latest Windows update namely KB5015878, KB5016616, or later updates caused audio problems.

-So if you’re facing the No Audio For Windows 10 Problem then continue reading to resolve the problem completely.
+So if you’re facing the No Audio For Windows 10 Problem then continue reading this article on the fix audio to resolve the problem completely.

 Table Of Contents